What are manga and anime?

 Maid cafes were originally created to fulfill the fantasies of fans of maid-themed manga and anime.
 The concept originated in Akihabara at the dawn of the millennium.
 Ever since, multiple maid cafes have been opened in the area, making Akihabara by far the best place to go for a maid cafe experience.
 The success of the cafes have inspired emulations at other locations in Japan and other countries such as Taiwan, South Korea, China, Canada and the United States.

 The primary characteristic of maid cafes are the waitresses who are dressed typically in costumes as French maids.
 Food and desserts served at the cafes are usually decorated in a cute way.
-The waitresses role-playing as maids may engage in friendly conversations or play card/video games with the customers to make them feel at home.
+The waitresses may engage in friendly conversations or play card/video games with the customers to make them feel at home.
 Picture-taking is usually forbidden, but some cafes allow customers to have their picture taken with a "maid" for an additional fee.

 A few manga and anime grand events are held in the course of a year.
 In particular, the AnimeJapan (formerly known as Tokyo Anime Fair), held annually at Odaiba's Big Sight convention center, is one of the largest animation related events in the world.
 Another noteworthy event is Comiket, a huge comic book fair which attracts hundreds of thousands of people.
 It is held biannually, also at Big Sight in Tokyo.